 This page provides further background information on the South East Cambridge Transport Study project.
 A more general overview and updates can be found on the main project page.

-In 2015, key stakeholders including politicians and employment site representatives identified transport problems and ideas for potential improvements along the A1307 and for links between major employment sites (Granta Park, Babraham Research Campus, and Cambridge Biomedical Campus).
+In 2015, key stakeholders including politicians and employment site representatives identified transport problems and ideas for potential improvements and for links between major employment sites in that area (Granta Park, Babraham Research Campus and Cambridge Biomedical Campus).

-Following public consultation which took place from 16 June to 1 August 2016, it was decided that three options would be carried forward which the Executive Board agreed to in March 2017.
-These three options are the focus of the public consultation which will take place in 2018.
+Following an initial public consultation which took place in the summer of 2016, further options development and engagement with local representatives, it was decided that three options would be carried forward which the Executive Board agreed to in November 2017.
+These three strategies were the focus of public consultation in 2018.

-All three strategies which are being consulted on include bus priority, junction improvements, walking and cycling measures and road safety improvements along the A1307 between Haverhill and Cambridge.
-It is intended to progress these works, subject to consultation as quickly as possible.
+All three strategies include bus priority, junction improvements, walking and cycling measures and road safety improvements along the A1307 between Haverhill and Cambridge.
+It is intended to progress these works as quickly as possible.